UniversalDependencies/docs/_ga/feat/Poss.md

 udver: '2'
 ---

 Possessive is a feature of prepositions and determiners in Irish.
 Possessive prepositions can inflect to show person and number.
 Possessive determiners cause morphological changes in the noun they are dependent on.

-### `Yes` : possessive
+### <a name="Yes">`Yes`</a>: possessive

 The following table describes the determiners and the morphological changes they cause.